 Select an input for enabling the converter to run.
 Run Enable is a mandatory signal for the converter to run.
-If removed in the run state then it will stop the converter and the converter will not go into run state without issuing this signal back.
+If the signal is removed in the run state, the converter stops and does not go into run state until the signal is issued again.